Personal Growth & Healing Through Hypnosis

 The word ‘hypnosis’ often conjures up images of stage performances where people end up clucking like chickens in front of an audience.
 What does that have to do with personal growth & healing?
 More than you think.
 Although hypnosis stage acts may be performed for entertainment purposes, the possibilities that exist within the process behind the act are endless when applied in creative ways for the purpose of healing and assisting us along the path of personal growth.

 As it turns out, a lot of this early programming occurred when our brains were in the ‘Theta’ state.
-This ‘Theta’ state happens when we begin to fall asleep, intermittently throughout the night and before we fully wake.
+This ‘Theta’ state happens not only during early childhood, it happens when we begin to fall asleep, intermittently throughout the night and before we fully wake.
 This state is also available to us through hypnosis, which provides amazing opportunities for us to make changes to deeply imbedded programming.
 In addition to changing our programming, we also have an opportunity, through hypnosis, to access self-knowledge.
 This can be truly transformative.

 If we’re going to make big and lasting changes in our lives, we need to know more about the most crucial and consistent aspect of all of our lived experiences: ourselves.
 Many philosophers and spiritual leaders over the years have made reference to innate knowledge or the understanding of the soul.
 They believed that all knowledge exists within us.
 Hypnosis is a gateway to this innate self-understanding that helps us to improve ourselves and in so doing, to improves our lives.
 This deeply held awareness is the key to unlock our greatest potential.

-Although there were powerful influences in our lives when we were children, the power that these influences continue to exert over us is internal.
+Although there were powerful influences in our lives when we were children and during our ‘formative years’, the power that these influences continue to exert over us is internal.
 We have internalized these attitudes, beliefs and ideas and this is where change is possible.
 We have the key.
 Even our impressions of the past can be altered if we’re open to change.
 The intention to explore this inner environment is a powerful first step in making these changes a reality.

 To discover more about personal transformation through hypnosis, please email me at rebecca.hayden@gmail.com